microsoft/kiota/README.md

 kiota.exe -d ../msgraph-sdk-powershell/openApiDocs/v1.0/mail.yml --language csharp -o ../somepath -n namespaceprefix
 ```

-> Note: once your SDK is generated in your target project, you will need to add references to kiota abstractions and kiota core in your project.
+> Note: once your SDK is generated in your target project, you will need to add references to kiota abstractions and kiota http, serialization and authentication in your project.
 Refer to [Initializing target projects](#initializing-target-projects)

 #### Parameters reference